treeleafrnd/TextBox-for-handwritten-detection/README.md

 # TextBoxes: A Fast Text Detector with a Single Deep Neural Network

+Recommend: [TextBoxes++](https://github.com/MhLiao/TextBoxes_plusplus) is an extend work of TextBoxes, which supports oriented scene text detection.
+The recognition part is also included in [TextBoxes++](https://github.com/MhLiao/TextBoxes_plusplus).

 ### Introduction
 This paper presents an end-to-end trainable fast scene text detector, named TextBoxes, which detects scene text with both high accuracy and efficiency in a single network forward pass, involving no post-process except for a standard nonmaximum suppression.
 For more details, please refer to our [paper](https://arxiv.org/abs/1611.06779).